Sizwe Banzi Is Dead: Critical account of play's genesis

 According to Marie Rose Napierkowski, in Drama for Students (Detroit: Gale, 2006; eNotes.com):

 The genesis of Sizwe Bansi Is Dead can be traced to Fugard’s experiences as a law clerk at the Native Commissioner’s Court in Johannesburg.
 At that time it was required that every black and colored citizen over the age of sixteen carried [sic] an identity book that restricted employment and travel within the country.
 In court, Fugard saw the repercussions of this law: blacks were sent to jail at an alarming rate.
 Although these restrictions are specifically South African, critics have noted that the play’s greater theme of identity is universal.
 Critics and scholars have also observed that Sizwe Bansi Is Dead contains elements of absurdism, especially its sparse setting and surreal subject matter.

 Production history

 In 1972, Fugard directed the play's world premiere in Cape Town, followed the next year by a staging at London's Royal Court Theatre, which transferred to the Ambassadors, with Kani as Styles and Buntu and Ntshona as Robert/Sizwe.
 There, it won The London Theatre Critics award.
 After six previews, the Broadway production, presented in repertory with The Island, opened on 13 November 1974 at the Edison Theatre, where it ran for 159 performances.

 Kani and Ntshona jointly won Tony Awards for Best Actor in a Play for their performances in both Sizwe Banzi Is Dead and The Island.
 They reunited for the production staged at the Royal National Theatre in London in 2007.
 That year the play was translated into French by Marie-Hélène Estienne for a version staged by Peter Brook at the Barbican Centre.

 Adaptation

-An adaptation appeared on the BBC2 Playhouse.
+A television adaptation appeared on BBC2 Playhouse in March 1974.